rwols/CMakeBuilder/README.md

 ### Running unit tests with CTest
-If you have unit tests configured with the [add_test][2] function of CMake, then you can run those with the command
+If you have unit tests configured with the [add_test][2] function of CMake, then you can run those with the "ctest" build variant.

-    CMakeBuilder: Run CTest

-By default, this command will not output what your unit test outputs, unless the test fails.
-This gives you a clean overview of what runs correctly and what is failing and why.

-### Syntax highlighting for CMakeCache.txt and the output panel
+### Syntax highlighting for various generators
-There is syntax highlighting for the CMakeCache.txt file, for the configure step, and for the CTest output.
-You can press F4 to go to the error message in the configuration step and the CTest output.
-Goto error in the CTest output only works if you're using something that outputs error messages in the form of the boost unit test framework.
+There is syntax highlighting when building a target, and a suitable line regex is set up for each generator so that you can press F4 to go to an error.

 ![9][9]   <!-- Screenshot #9  -->
 ![10][10] <!-- Screenshot #10 -->